salvalcantara/functionally-curious/README.md

 > You'll get a short (around 50 pages) book where math and code are intertwined in a continuum which leads to
 > Functional Programming explained under the light of categorial thinking—the gist of it!

+In subsequent versions, I will:
+- Expand on Chapter 3
-In subsequent versions I'm probably going to add some appendices, extend the code examples, and migrate all the code to Scala 3.
+- Most probably, also add some appendices and migrate all the code to Scala 3